 My name is Karen and I have been involved with dogs for 15+ years in a variety of different roles.
 But this is the most exciting and rewarding of them all.
 There is nothing more rewarding than teaching your dog to complete a set of tasks to be able to search for a specific scent.
 Training is reward based with either food or ball rewards and the dogs are enthusiastic learners, and more importantly they are enthusiastic truffle hunters.
 The dogs utilise both ground and air scenting during their searches.
 Whilst mostly worked up wind to keep them focussed on hunting close to the ground, as winds swirl and change, the dogs also have the opportunity to air scent as they work.

-But where did the business all start…when I offered to train one of my dogs to search their truffle orchard (truffière).
-That was in 2011 when Ollie (Sydney Silkie x Maltese) started training and Truffle Dog Services began.
+When I offered to train Ollie to search their truffle orchard (truffière).
+That was in 2011 when Ollie started training and Truffle Dog Services began.
 Ollie completed two truffle hunting seasons.

 Ollie represented Truffle Dogs in the book Dogs in Action by Maria Alomajan.
-In Nov 2013 Ollie appeared in the Waikato Times regarding Truffle Hunting at a Rotorua truffière.
+In Nov 2013 Ollie appeared in the Waikato Times regarding Truffle Hunting at a Te Puke truffière.
 Ollie was the most amazing dog to teach me so much about searching for truffles but has now retired.